Jack Johns (rugby league)

-He previously played for the South Sydney Rabbitohs in the National Rugby League.
+He previously played for the South Sydney Rabbitohs and Newcastle Knights in the National Rugby League and has represented Italy at international level.

 Background

 Johns was born in Newcastle, New South Wales, Australia.
 He is of Italian descent from his mother's side.

 He played his junior rugby league for the Harbord United Devils.

 Johns is the son of former Newcastle Knights player and Australian international Matthew Johns, and the nephew of rugby league Immortal Andrew Johns.

 His brother Cooper Johns previously played for the Melbourne Storm.

 Playing career

 Early career

 After finishing up with Harbord, Johns played for the Peninsula Seagulls in the Sydney Shield, where he was coached by Craig Gower.